about

 3. What signatures you use for return types.

 The bad news is this can get complicated.
-The good news is the Rust compiler's borrow checker does a great job telling you about problems and how to fix them.
+The good news is the Rust compiler's borrow checker does a great job telling you about problems and often how to fix them.

 In the details dropdown, below, you will find simple demo examples of supplying arguments to functions, returning values and references, and processing input data in function bodies.
 There are examples of type specific functions and generic functions.
 Most are simple demos, only valuable for the usage examples provided.
 There are, however, a few functions with lasting value.
 One example shows how to gracefully accept either String or str instances.
 Another provides a facility to run test functions and report their results.
 This "Executor" uses the std::panic library to simulate a try-catch block.
 That is, if a tested function panics, the stack unwind process is intercepted and a simple error message is displayed.
 So, a tested function's panic is not an Executor panic.
 It is simply an event to report.